• Spider Beetle Beetles

 Elimination

 In the event of a spider beetle infestation, you should check areas of the building where waste can accumulate.
 The first thing to do is to remove all possible food sources for these insects.
-An application of Maheu&Maheu Insecticide Dust is recommended, and a liquid insecticide such as Maheu&Maheu Crawling Insect Killer should be sprayed around the perimeter of rooms and in easily accessible areas.
-The powder allows you to treat hard-to-reach areas such as structural spaces, for example, walls, attics, underneath the bath, false ceilings, electrical plugs, around pipes, etc.
+You should also pay attention to hard-to-reach areas such as structural voids: walls, attics, under baths, suspended ceilings, electrical outlets, pipe contours, etc.

 Actions